 Here is the alternative dark skin option.

-When you change an option in the menu on the left, the preview will change to show you how your changes will look on your website.
-You do not have to do anything to generate the preview, WordPress implements your changes automatically.
+When you change an option in the menu on the left, the preview window shows you how your changes will look on your website.
+You do not have to do anything to generate the preview, WordPress updates your changes automatically.

-If you would like to have an image for your website background instead of white, you can upload an image in this section.
+If you would like to have an image for your website background, you can upload an image in this section.

 With this option, you can set the style of your content within your website.

-The ‘Header width’ is for your large image at the top of the page.
+The ‘Header width’ is for the image at the top of the page.
 Below that is the ‘Featured-slider width’ if you enable a slider on your homepage, this will show under your main header image.

 If you want to highlight certain posts or categories you can use the ‘Featured links width’ option to set the style.